B2B Demand Generation Glossary

 Lead Generation

 Lead generation is the tactical process of capturing contact information from prospects who have already demonstrated buying intent.
-This includes form fills, demo requests, and trial signups.
-Lead generation converts existing demand into identifiable prospects, while demand generation creates the demand that lead generation captures.
+Form fills, demo requests, trial signups: these convert existing demand into identifiable prospects.
+Demand generation creates the demand; lead generation captures it.

 Related Terms: Marketing Qualified Lead, Sales Qualified Lead, Intent Data